-- You can popup the mixing desk context menu by right-clicking the background of the mixing desk itself, thus at the very right of the mixing desk.
+- You can popup the rack desk context menu by right-clicking the background of the mixing desk itself, thus at the very right of the mixing desk.

-- You can add a new rack via the button at the right of the right-most rack and via mixing desk's context menu -> "Add New Rack".
+- You can add a new rack via the [+] button at the right of the right-most rack and via rack desk's context menu -> "Add New Rack".

-- You can also drop rack and MUX presets and VST plug-ins on that button, which will create a new rack with that preset/plug-in loaded into slot 1.
+- You can drag-drop rack and MUX presets and VST plugins on that [+] button, which will create a new rack with that preset/plugin loaded into slot 1.

 - Note that scrolling using the mouse-wheel is explicitly disabled for the vertical zone where the volume faders are.
 The reason for that is that if you would be scrolling and you would accidently hover a volume fader you would unintendedly change your mix.
 Disabling the mouse-wheel scrolling in the volume fader zone prevents that.

-- The mixing desk can be used in docked mode or in windowed mode.
+- The rack desk can be used in docked mode or in windowed mode.
 You can toggle between these modes via the mixing desk context menu -> "Switch To Docked/Windowed Mode".